johannal/SolarSystem/CustomInstrumentsDemo.md

 Up here you can see the Points of Interest track, with all my logs and signposts.
 So these blue bars, those are the intervals I just added that show long it takes to parse the data.

-Seems like I think I'm requesting data way too often.
-Then when I'm parsing the data, the main thread's CPU usage spikes, which is probably causing the stutter.
+Seems like I'm requesting data way too often.
+Then when I'm parsing the data, the main thread's CPU usage spikes, which is probably causing that stutter.
 I should really move that to a background thread.

 So, some really quick insight in Instruments just by adding logging and signposts.